-Volvo XC40 allows your friend or family to borrow the car without a key
+2019 Volvo XC40 allows your friend or family to borrow the car without a key

 The person borrowing the car will be able to access and start it all with a smartphone, so you don’t need to physically be there to hand over a key.
 (Keys are so yesterday, don’t you know?)
 And you'll be able to keep tabs on the time the car is used and the miles racked up through the app.

 There’s no option to accept payment for use of the car just yet.
-You’re insurance company probably won’t be too happy about the situation anyway.
+Your insurance company probably won’t be too happy about the situation anyway.
 Volvo says this is just a baby step towards more widespread use of car sharing.

 2019 Volvo XC40Enlarge Photo

-Volvo sister company Lynk & Co is a bit more progressive in this regard.
-Lynk & Co’s cars will have an option in which you can share the car with the public via Lynk & Co’s car-sharing network.
+Volvo sister company Lynk & Co. is a bit more progressive in this regard.
+Lynk & Co.’s cars will have an option in which you can share the car with the public via Lynk & Co.’s car-sharing network.
 Clicking an option in the infotainment system will make the vehicle available in the network.

 Volvo is also looking at establishing its own car-sharing network but hasn’t announced any specific plans.